pantheon-systems/documentation/source/docs/articles/sites/apache-solr.md

 ### Apache Solr Search (apachesolr)

-Enable both the **Apache Solr framework** and **Apache Solr search** modules.
+Enable both the **Apache Solr framework** and **Apache Solr Search** modules.
  ![](/source/docs/assets/images/desk_images/192444.png)
 Browse to the main Apache Solr settings screen and you should now see an index is ready for you.
 You do not need to configure any server settings, but you can still handle your facet and bias settings as per normal:
  ![Configure Solr Settings](/source/docs/assets/images/desk_images/27787.png)

 Note that the default connection parameters are correct and do not need changing.
-After this point, your configuration and settings will be the same as any generic Apache Solr use-case.
+After this point, your configuration and settings will be the same as any generic Apache Solr use case.

 #### Search API Solr Search (search\_api\_solr)